Philadelphia – America’s Garden Capital

 Explore more than 30 public gardens, arboreta, garden estates, city gardens and historic landscapes

 * Here are a few of our botanical treasures.
-Please contact us customize a tour for you and your friends!
+Please contact us to customize a tour for you and your friends!

 Winterthur Museum, Garden and Library

 Tour the former country estate of Henry Francis du Pont and the premier museum of American decorative arts.
-Explore the expertly designed naturalistic garden then browse through the research library.
-Nestled on 1,000 acres of meadows, woodlands and hilly landscape is the 175-room home of the du Pont family, which is as it was when they resided there.
+Explore the expertly designed naturalistic gardens then browse through the extensive research library.
+Nestled on 1,000 acres of meadows, woodlands and hilly landscape is the 175-room former home of the du Pont family, which is as it was when they resided there.
 It houses a collection of 85,000 objects either made or used in America circa 1640-1860.
 It’s a wonderful mixture of history, beauty, and learning.